bogdanparvu18/msc-graduate-project/README.md

    - evidence sufficiency
    - clinical guardrails
    - human-clinician review
-No autonomous diagnosis or treatment decision
+9. The system does not make autonomous diagnoses or treatment decisions.

 ## Problem statement
 Capsule endoscopy produces large volumes of visual data that are difficult and time-consuming to review manually.
 A single examination may contain thousands of frames, while clinically important findings may appear only briefly, across a small number of frames, or in visually subtle forms.
 This creates a challenging workflow for clinicians, who must identify relevant frames, interpret possible abnormalities, compare findings across temporal context, and decide whether further review or action is needed.